ganrad/openai-api-router/README.md

    Review the OpenAI API response and log lines output by the gateway server in the respective terminal windows.

-   **NOTE**: You can update and use the shell script `./tests/test-oai-api-gateway.sh` to test Azure OpenAI model deployments using sample data.
+   **NOTE**: You can update and use the shell script `./tests/test-oai-api-gateway.sh` with sample data to test how the API Gateway intelligently distribues the OpenAI API requests among multiple configured backend endpoints.

 ### B. Containerize the API Gateway and deploy it on the Virtual Machine